WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 #### `bandpass_filter_signals`

 Bandpass filtering involves filtering frequencies outside a specific range.
-This is because sEMG signals only produce frequencies in a specific range, so any other recorded frequencies can be assumed to be interference.
+This is because sEMG signals only produce frequencies in a specific range, so any frequencies outside this range can be assumed to be interference.

 `bandpass_filter_signals` uses bandpass thresholds of outside 20Hz and 450Hz, as this is the standard for EMG signals (De Luca et al., 2010).
 However, there is some disagreement within literature for different muscles, so `bandpass_filter_signals` provides the option to change these thresholds.

 For more information, see the documentation for the [preprocess_signals module](./preprocess-signals.md).

+#### `rectify_signals`

+Full Wave Rectification (FWR) involves making all values in a signal positive.
+This is standard practice for extracting features, and before screening for artefacts or performing interpolation.

+`rectify_signals` applies a standard FWR filter.

+#### `screen_artefact_signals`

+Artefact screening involves detecting and removing outlier values that can interfere with results.

+`screen_artefact_signals` uses a rolling window, and replaces values greater than a specified number of standard deviations away with the median.

+#### `fill_missing_signals`

+Filling missing values involves interpolating values for missing data.
+This allows the smoothing filter to work better

+`fill_missing_signals` provides multiple interpolation methods - "spline" and "pchip".

 #### `smooth_filter_signals`